Manuel Lacunza: The fate of his work

-Despite the prohibition of the Inquisition, "La venida del Mesías en gloria y majestad" was secretly printed in Cadiz in 1810 or 1811 under the Jewish pseudonym of Rabbi Juan Josaphat ben-Ezra.
+Despite the prohibition of the Inquisition, "La venida del Mesías en gloria y majestad" was secretly printed in Cádiz in 1810 or 1811 under the Jewish pseudonym of Rabbi Juan Josaphat ben-Ezra.
 A second edition was printed in Spain in 1812 and a third, in Castilian and funded by the Argentine General Manuel Belgrano, was published in London in 1816.
 In the same year the book was denounced before the Spanish courts and on January 15, 1819, the Spanish Inquisition ordered that the book be removed from circulation.
 Further editions were printed in Mexico in 1821/1822, in Paris in 1825, and again in London in 1826.

-In September 1824 Pope Leo XII placed it on the Index of Prohibited Books.
+In September 1824, Pope Leo XII placed it on the Index of Prohibited Books.
 Those who opposed the book expressed particular concern about the appeal Lacunza's ideas exerted among the more conservative and active clergy.
 A pamphlet denouncing Lacunza's book, published in Madrid in 1824, was subtitled, "Observations to Guard the Public against the Seduction the Work can Cause".

 Following the book's publication in London, the Rev Edward Irving, who formed the Catholic Apostolic Church after being disfellowshiped from the Presbyterian Church, came across Lacunza's work.
 He had already begun to learn Spanish by allowing a refugee Spanish officer to tutor him as a way of helping the man.
 He was so impressed by Lacunza's work that he spent the summer of 1826 translating it into English.
 In 1827 his two-volume translation was published under the title "The Coming of the Messiah in Majesty and Glory".